 If you want to brew your Chinese tea the right way, then do it the way of Gong Fu Cha.
 Gong Fu translates as 'right effort'.
 Thus, Gong Fu Cha refers to the effort to get the best flavor from a tea.
 In many ways, the resulting cup is like an espresso.
 By contrast, western brewing methods create something like a big cup of coffee, or as they call it in Europe – 'americano'.

-When using a small infuser, tea is brewed in concentrated quantities, allowing for full extraction of the tea's qualities.
-Hot water can be added to the same tea leaves many times, sometimes up to 13 times with superior quality teas.
-Each infusion is tested independently to observe changes in flavor.
-In this way, tea drinkers can appreciate the many qualities of the tea.
-This method also maximizes the quantity of brewed tea from each serving of leaves.
+Using a small vessel, tea is brewed in concentrated amounts.
+This way, we can extract the full spectrum of the tea's properties.
+We can add hot water to the same tea leaves multiple times before the tea will lose flavor.
+Taste each tea brew independently to discern the changes in flavor.
+Tea drinkers can appreciate the evolving stages of tea.
+This method also maximizes the quantity of brewed tea from each serving of tea leaves.

 What is in the set:

 - 2 sets of ZiSha Aroma Tea Cups (Zi Ni) (20ml)

 For the full Gong Fu Cha experience, make sure to have the following items:

 - Cha Hai / Gong Dao Bei – 'bowl of impartiality'

 - Tea Filter – helps to get a cup of clear and bright tea